yarienkiva/ProtOSINT/README.md

 ## Prerequisites and usage

-The script only uses builtin python modules so you don't have to install anything, you only need `python3`.
+The script exclusively uses builtin python modules so you don't have to install anything, you only need `python3`.
 ```bash
 python3 protosint.py
 ```